Ultimate Japan

 Say goodbye to Nikko and set out for a bit of a travel day to Hakone.
 Hop on a local train, followed by two shinkansen bullet trains and finally a bus.
 The journey is certainly worth it, as Hakone is a scenic hot spring resort in the foothills of Mt Fuji.
 You’ll be staying at a family-run ryokan tonight, with tatami-mat rooms, shared bathroom facilities and a lovely outdoor hot-spring onsen.

 This morning, hop on a boat across Ashinoko Lake, then ride the Hakone ropeway cable car to the top of the surrounding mountains.
 The area around the lake offers plenty of stunning views, and you may even catch a glimpse of Mt Fuji in the distance if weather conditions are clear.
 The afternoon is free to further explore Hakone’s mountain scenery and volcanic sites.
 Perhaps visit the boiling sulphur springs of Owakudani or Hakone Jinja Shrine with its red torii gate rising from the shore of Ashinoko Lake.
 Or, go for a walk through the hills of the famed grassland ecosystem of Sengokuhara.
 There’s also a great collection of art at the Hakone Open-Air Museum and the Pola Museum of Art – an eclectic mix that includes work by Renoir, Monet, Picasso, Van Gogh, Cezanne and Galle.
-Not what you would expect to find in a small Japanese town, right? so a great collection of art at the Hakone Open-Air Museum and the Pola Museum of Art, an eclectic mix that includes work by the likes of Renoir, Monet, Picasso, Van Gogh, Cézanne and Gallé.
 Not what you would expect to find in a small Japanese town, right?

 Travel by a local train, then a shinkansen towards Takayama – a charming Edo period town in the Japanese Alps, famous for its traditional inns, sake breweries and the Hida Folk Village.
 The village is your first stop – an outdoor museum where the traditional thatched-roof architecture unique to the area has been relocated to a mountain setting to preserve traditional Japanese culture.
 Discover the techniques used to build farmhouses that could withstand fierce winters and long periods of isolation due to snow-closed roads.
 The thick thatching kept in warmth, and the roofs were angled to minimise snow build-up.
 Each house is like its own self-contained museum, with displays of personal items and traditional tools.
-Your included dinner tonight will give you the chance to taste some of Takayama’s famous signature dishes.

 Travel by express train and shinkansen to Hiroshima today.
 Depending on what time you arrive today, you may visit Hiroshima’s Peace Park this afternoon or tomorrow morning.
 The Genbaku (A-Bomb) Dome and Peace Memorial Museum stand testament to the fateful day in August 1945 when Hiroshima was chosen as target for the first ever wartime use of the atomic bomb.
 The dome was just metres from where the bomb detonated so it was able to retain its shape and the fact that it looks almost exactly as it did after the bombing has made it an enduring symbol of peace.
 The memorial park serves the same purpose, and has museums, memorials and monuments dedicated to the memory of victims.
-This evening, head out with your leader for one of the city’s signature dishes for dinner – okonomiyaki, a savoury pancake of egg, cabbage, soba noodles, and meat or seafood.
+This evening, head out with your leader for one of the city’s signature dishes for dinner – okonomiyaki (a savoury pancake of egg, cabbage, soba noodles and meat or seafood).

 Today you'll make your way to the nearby island of Miyajima with its famous 'floating' torii gate.
 You might like to further explore the island by climbing to the top of Mt Miyajima (or hopping on the cable car instead) for 360-degree views of the Inland Sea.
 Keep your eyes out for inquisitive and hungry deer that roam the streets.
 You have the rest of the day free to enjoy some of the other sites.
 You could stop by the five-storied Hiroshima Castle, which originally dates to the 1590s.
 It was destroyed by the bomb but reconstructed in all its glory in the 1950s, and now holds an informative museum.
 The wonderful Shukkeien Garden, with teahouses and waterfalls, is also a perfect place to decompress.